ollef/ollef.github.io/site/posts/speeding-up-sixty.md

 ## Optimisation 8: Faster hashing

-The flamegraph at this point contained mostly things I didn't really know what to do with, but there's one thing left, and that's hashing of queries, which now takes just short of 18 % of the total runtime:
+The flamegraph at this point contains mostly things I don't really know what to do with, but there's one thing left, and that's hashing of queries, which now takes just short of 18 % of the total runtime:
 [![](../images/speeding-up-sixty/8-11c46c5b03f26a66347d5f387bd4cdfd5f6de4a2.svg)](../images/speeding-up-sixty/8-11c46c5b03f26a66347d5f387bd4cdfd5f6de4a2.svg)

-The change I made [here](https://github.com/ollef/sixty/commit/d5bad6f606450d0a2c8926072e7b4845d982b81f) was to write some `Hashable` instances by hand instead of deriving them, and to add some inlining pragmas.
-This gave about a 5 % speedup:
+The change I made [here](https://github.com/ollef/sixty/commit/d5bad6f606450d0a2c8926072e7b4845d982b81f) is to write some `Hashable` instances by hand instead of deriving them, and to add some inlining pragmas.
+This gives a 5 % speedup:

 |                          | Time    | Delta |
 |--------------------------|--------:|------:|